 2026 pricing — what you actually pay

 Numbers below are observed 2026 ranges.
-Actual quotes vary by camera count, geography, and SI margin.
+Real quotes swing with camera count, geography and integrator margin, so treat these as sanity checks, not quotes.

 A decision framework — pick your path in five questions

 Q1.
 How many cameras and how many sites?
-Below 200 cameras at 1–3 sites — Verkada or Axis Camera Station.
-200–5,000 cameras at 5–50 sites — Genetec, Milestone, or Avigilon.
-Above 5,000 across global sites — Genetec or a custom hybrid.
+Under 200 cameras at 1–3 sites points to Verkada, Eagle Eye or Axis Camera Station.
+For 200–5,000 cameras across 5–50 sites, look at Genetec, Milestone or Avigilon.
+Above 5,000 across global sites, it is Genetec or a custom hybrid.

 Q2.
 What is your compliance footprint?
-Single jurisdiction, no federal contracts — vendor choice is open.
-EU/GDPR-heavy — Milestone or Genetec.
-US federal/defense — Genetec, Milestone, Avigilon (Hikvision and Dahua are off-limits).
+Single jurisdiction with no federal contracts leaves the field open.
+EU and GDPR-heavy work favors Milestone or Genetec.
+US federal or defense narrows you to Genetec, Milestone or Avigilon; Hikvision and Dahua are off the table.

 Q3.
 Who manages it day to day?
-Internal IT with security background — commercial on-prem.
-Outsourced to integrator — cloud SaaS reduces your support burden.
-No dedicated security ops — pure cloud (Verkada, Eagle Eye).
+Internal IT with a security background can run commercial on-prem.
+Outsourced to an integrator, cloud SaaS cuts your support burden.
+With no dedicated security ops, go cloud-managed (Verkada, Eagle Eye).

 Q4.
 How aggressive is your AI roadmap?
-Basic motion detection only — any vendor will do.
-Behavior analytics + NLP search — Genetec or Avigilon.
-Custom models on proprietary data — custom build territory.
+Basic motion detection runs on any vendor.
+Behavior analytics plus NLP search points to Avigilon, Genetec, or an AI-native layer like Ambient.ai.
+Custom models on proprietary data are custom-build territory.

 Q5.
 What integrations are non-negotiable?
-List your access control, alarm, ERP, and SIEM systems before you spec.
-Genetec leads on native integrations, Milestone wins on SDK flexibility.
+List your access control, alarm, ERP and SIEM systems before you spec anything.
+Genetec leads on native integrations; Milestone wins on SDK flexibility.
+An exotic must-have integration can push you toward custom on its own.

 Five pitfalls that derail VMS rollouts

 2. Fragmented compliance.
-Access control logs sit in one system; video in another; alarms in a third.
-45% of breaches trace to incomplete incident trails.
-Mandate SIEM integration at the RFP stage, not after.
+Access logs in one system, video in another, alarms in a third.
+When an incident trail has gaps, the whole case can fall apart.
+Mandate SIEM integration at the RFP stage, not after go-live.

 5. Multi-vendor interop failures.
-38% of integrations hit at least one ONVIF edge case — metadata parsing, authentication timeouts, codec mismatches.
-Run factory acceptance tests on every camera + NVR combination using ONVIF Device Manager before deployment.
+Even with ONVIF, integrations hit edge cases — metadata parsing, auth timeouts, codec mismatches.
+Run factory acceptance tests on every camera-plus-NVR combination with ONVIF Device Manager before deployment.

 KPIs to measure before and after rollout

 Quality KPIs.
-Average alert-to-acknowledgment time (target < 60 seconds with AI), false-positive rate on AI analytics (< 5%), PII-redaction accuracy (> 96%), incident closure time (target < 8 hours integrated).
+Alert-to-acknowledgment time (target under 60 seconds with AI), AI false-positive rate (under 5%), PII-redaction accuracy (above 96%) and incident closure time (target under 8 hours with an integrated workflow).

 Business KPIs.
-Per-camera annual cost (target < $200 all-in for an on-prem deployment), reduction in security headcount per 100 cameras, insurance premium impact (often 5–15% reduction with documented compliance), incident-driven loss reduction year-over-year.
+Per-camera all-in annual cost (target under $200 on-prem), security headcount per 100 cameras, insurance-premium impact (documented compliance often trims 5–15%) and incident-driven loss reduction year over year.

-Build vs. buy — when custom VMS wins
+Build vs. buy — when custom VMS software wins

 Off-the-shelf wins for the typical enterprise.
-Custom development becomes the right call when two or more of these conditions are true.
+Custom VMS development becomes the right call when two or more of these are true.

 1. Scale.
 10,000+ cameras across global sites where per-camera SaaS pricing eats your margin.
-A custom platform pays back in 12–24 months.
+A custom platform can pay back in 12–24 months.

-2. Proprietary metadata or analytics.
-Industrial machine vision, robotics, retail loss-prevention models trained on your own data.
-Vendor APIs cannot ingest the streams you need.
+2. Proprietary analytics.
+Industrial machine vision, robotics, or loss-prevention models trained on your own data that vendor APIs cannot ingest.

 3. Regulatory or air-gapped isolation.
-Defense, classified, TEMPEST-rated environments where commercial cloud or external APIs are forbidden.
+Defense, classified or TEMPEST-rated environments where commercial cloud and external APIs are forbidden.

 5. Hyper-scale edge.
-10,000+ cameras with sub-200ms inference decisions where you need custom codec optimization.
+10,000+ cameras needing sub-200 ms inference decisions with custom codec optimization.

 Reach for a custom VMS when: you hit two or more of the conditions above and your SaaS bill is climbing faster than your camera count.

-Mini case — what we shipped on V.A.L.T., Netcam Studio, and DSI Drones
+Mini case — V.A.L.T., Netcam Studio and DSI Drones

 V.A.L.T. is a courtroom-grade interview and observation recording platform used by US police departments and academic researchers.
-The forensic chain-of-custody requirements were the entire point — off-the-shelf VMS could not produce evidence packages that survive cross-examination.
-We built it from the encryption and audit-log layer up.
+Forensic chain of custody was the entire point — off-the-shelf VMS could not produce evidence packages that survive cross-examination, so we built it from the encryption and audit-log layer up.

-Netcam Studio is a multi-camera VMS web UI that runs in production for thousands of small-and-mid-business sites.
-It supports dozens of IP camera brands via ONVIF, ships with motion detection and event-driven recording, and includes a mobile app with offline cache.
-The build is the proof that a focused VMS can match commercial alternatives at a fraction of per-seat cost.
+Netcam Studio is a multi-camera VMS web UI running in production for thousands of small-and-mid-business sites.
+It speaks ONVIF to dozens of IP camera brands, ships motion detection and event-driven recording, and includes a mobile app with offline cache.
+It is proof that a focused VMS can match commercial alternatives at a fraction of the per-seat cost.

-DSI Drones is an aerial video surveillance pipeline.
-The AI classifies aerial targets in real time and feeds the operator a clean event stream rather than raw video — this is the same edge-AI pattern that on-camera neural nets bring to fixed installations.
+DSI Drones is an aerial surveillance pipeline that classifies targets in real time and hands the operator a clean event stream instead of raw video.
+That is the same edge-AI pattern on-camera neural nets bring to fixed installations.

-Want a similar build for your platform?
-Book a 30-minute call — we will benchmark your current setup and tell you which features will move the needle fastest.
+Want a similar build?
+Book a 30-minute call and we will benchmark your current setup and tell you which features move the needle fastest.

 When NOT to upgrade or replace your VMS